-Procurement - Key Milestones/Activities this Period: Status 1 Complete the development of standard templates for procurement documentation This work has been started and is expected to be completed at the end of November 2023.
+curement - Key Milestones/Activities this riod: Status 1 Complete the development of standard templates for procurement documentation This work has been started and is expected to be completed at the end of November 2023.
 The documents are being uploaded on to the new Procurement Hub but are not available to staff yet

-T= 2 Complete the development of standard Grant Funding Agreements (GFA) This work has been started; draft is in place awaiting sign off by CMT at next meeting 30/10 3 Complete the development of Terms & Conditions for different types of contract activity This work has been started and is expected to be completed at the end of November 2023 4 Procurement training for all staff Training provider has been sourced, forms required for sign off have been completed and signed off, the budget required must be amended - this is still outstanding Pro curement - Key Milestones/Activities Planne d for Next Period: 1 Complete the development of standard templa 2 Complete the development of standard Grant I 3 Complete the development of Terms & Conditi , , 4 Agree a scheme of ""Delegated Procurement A 5 Review HR contracts with delegated authority , , , , , , , , , , , , , , , , , , , 6 Improve procurement scrutiny & involvement of of Procurement in BC development 7 Recruit Contract Manager 8 Establish a 'Procurement Hub' 9 Comms Strategy in place to support changes 10 Develop procurement KPI's Pro ocurement - Project Risks: Risk Description Mitigation 1 Risk Description Financial delegations not agreed by Board Mitigation Working closely with the Board to ensure there is agreement of the delegated financial options proposed.
-1 2 Working closely with the Board to ensure there is agreement of the delegated financial options Financial delegations not agreed by Board Fail to demonstrate Best Value in Working closely with the Board to ensure there is agreement of the delegated financial options proposed.
-The documents being developed are focused on achieving the outcomes required to achieve best value.
+2 Complete the development of standard Grant Funding Agreements (GFA) This work has been started; draft is in place awaiting sign off by CMT at next meeting 30/10 3 Complete the development of Terms & Conditions for different types of contract activity This work has been started and is expected to be completed at the end of November 2023 4 Procurement training for all staff Training provider has been sourced, forms required for sign off have been completed and signed off, the budget required must be amended - this is still outstanding Pro curement - Key Milestones/Activities Planned for Next Period 1 Complete the development of standard templat 2 Complete the development of standard Grant F • 3 Complete the development of Terms & Condition ons for different types of contract activity 4 Agree a scheme of "Delegated Procurement A uthority"" (Delegated Authority) 5 Review HR contracts with delegated authority 6 Improve procurement scrutiny & involvement of f Procurement in BC development 7 Recruit Contract Manager 8 Establish a 'Procurement Hub' 9 Comms Strategy in place to support changes 10 Develop procurement KPI's Pro curement - Project Risks: 110 Risk Description Mitigation 1 Financial delegations not agreed by Board Working closely with the Board to ensure there is agreement of the delegated financial options proposed.
+2 Fail to demonstrate Best Value in Procurement The documents being developed are focused on achieving the outcomes required to achieve best value.
 We have engaged external support to ensure delivery on time.
-The Policy team are assisting with developing Procurement KPIs using the approved Performance Management 3 Financial delegations not agreed by Board Fail to demonstrate Best Value in Procurement Procurement staff are not retained leading to Working closely with the Board to ensure there is agreement of the delegated financial options proposed.
-The documents being developed are focused on achieving the outcomes required to achieve best value.
-We have engaged external support to ensure delivery on time.
 The Policy team are assisting with developing Procurement KPIs using the approved Performance Management Framework.
-Provide appropriate induction upon employment commencing. training opportunities to develop skills, provide a scope of work that is interesting to the individual and captures their attention, ensure inexperienced staff are engaged in all staff events to embed positive culture and new values.
-Finally, ensure staff progression is clear, membership opportunities are in place and a clear training
+3 Procurement staff are not retained leading to loss of necessary skills and experience Provide appropriate induction upon employment commencing. training opportunities to develop skills, provide a scope of work that is interesting to the individual and captures their attention, ensure inexperienced staff are engaged in all staff events to embed positive culture and new values.
+Finally, ensure staff progression is clear, membership opportunities are in place and a clear training and support plan is in place.